ztyyLV/web-twain-docs/faq/verify-if-device-is-supported.md

 ### For Windows

-Use the tool called Twacker which is developed by the <a href="https://www.twain.org/" target="_blank">TWAIN Working Group</a> to verify if a Scanner is TWAIN compatible on a Windows machine.
+Use the tool called Twacker which is developed by the <a href="https://www.twain.org/" target="_blank">TWAIN Working Group</a> to verify if a scanner is TWAIN compatible on a Windows machine.

 1. Download and install
-   (Note - Please download the version of TWACKER that matches your driver architecture, not your operating system architecture.
-In most cases, this will be 32-bit.)
+   (Note: Please download the version of TWACKER that matches your driver architecture, not your operating system architecture.
+In most cases, it would be 32-bit.)
    - <a href="https://download.dynamsoft.com/tool/Twack_32.msi" target="_blank">32-bit</a>
    - <a href="https://download.dynamsoft.com/tool/Twack_64.msi" target="_blank">64-bit</a>
 2. Open the program
-3. Select your device from File -> Select Source…
+3. Select your device from File -> Select Source...
-   Note - If your device is not listed, please check if the driver is installed.
-Or, try running Twacker as admin to see if it shows up.
+   (Note: If your device is not listed, please check if the driver is installed.
+Or, try running Twacker as admin to see if it shows up.)
-4. Try scanning a document via Acquire…
+4. Try scanning a document via Acquire...

 ![source check using twacker]({{site.assets}}imgs/source-check-using-twacker.png)